Home Ā» Other Categories Ā» How To Detect Hidden Cameras in 5 Simple Steps (And What To Do After)

 Since it needs to be powered at all times, the most common places a hidden camera is found include power outlets, smoke detectors, and alarms.

-– Approaching it from the side, where possible, to avoid being seen
+· Approaching it from the side, where possible, to avoid being seen.

-– Checking for protrusions or irregularities—a hole in the grillwork, wires, flashing bulbs
+· Checking for protrusions or irregularities—a hole in the grillwork, wires, flashing bulbs.

-– Removing the cover to investigate inside the unit without tampering with it
+· Removing the cover to investigate inside the unit without tampering with it.

 Detecting Hidden Cameras: 5 Steps to Finding Spy Cams

 When you have suspicions about hidden cameras, it’s easy to quickly get caught up in anxiety and become irrational.
-After all, it is a frightening prospect.

 1. Scan the environment carefully for spy cams